JonahDW/Image-processing/README.md

   --plot [PLOT]         Plot the results of the sourcefinding as a png of the
                         image with sources overlaid, optionally provide an output filename (default = do not plot the results).
-  --spectral_index      Measure the spectral indices in the .alpha and
+  --spectral_index      Measure the spectral indices of the sources. this
-                        alpha.error images. (assuming they are in the same directory as the input image) and include them in the catalog.
-This requires CASA functionalities (default = do not measure spectral indices).
+                        requires the presence of a tt0 and tt1 image in the same folder (default = do not measure spectral indices).
+  --survey SURVEY       Name of the survey to be used in source ids.
 ```

 ## catalog_matching.py